graysonriffe/NFRev1/docs/pages/1_install.md

 The current version of the engine can be downloaded [here](http://graysonriffe.com/nf/nf.zip).

-@note Windows Security may first need to scan some of the included binaries and your build output before they can be run.
-You should never get a message from Windows Security that a virus has been found in any of these files.
+@note Your antivirus may first need to scan some of the included binaries and your build output before they can be run.
+You should never get a message from any antivirus that a virus has been found in any of these files.

 Inside the zip file, you will find:

 - **example** - The example app complete with the source and a build
 - **manual** - An offline version of this manual
-  - **index.html** - The homepage
+  - **index.html** - The main page
 - **redist** - MSVC Redistributable (See @ref packagingTut)
 - **template** - A template MSVC project already setup to work with the engine